pascallaliberte/sharpen.page/struggle-first.md

 ---

 So here are some articles from this site that are a good starting point to learn about this Struggle-First page.
-Just so you know, every [/offerings](/offerings) page I've got on this site is an example of a Struggle-First page.
+Just so you know, [every](/understand) [service](/stepitup) [page](/visualize) I've got on this site is an example of a Struggle-First page.

+**What does a Struggle-First page look like?** Well, spoiler alert, you start the page by **showing the visitor you understand their struggle** so they react by saying "I feel understood!"
+That's it?
+Well, actually, you continue showing the visitor you understand their struggle some more...
+Check these articles, and you'll see.

 ## Articles with Example Sites